arvindpandey4/BridgeLabz-Training-Indexnine/README.md

 ## Progress Overview

+### December 22, 2025

+Completed the express js fundamentals and building fundoo notes application based on it.
+Completed Review.
+Starting with ML basics.

 ### December 19, 2025

 Completed the express js fundamentals and building fundoo notes application based on it.